Crested ant tanager

-The crested ant tanager (Habia cristata) is a bird in the family Cardinalidae.
-It is endemic to Colombia.
+The crested ant tanager (Driophlox cristata) is a bird in the family Cardinalidae that is endemic to Colombia.
+It was formerly placed with the red-crowned ant tanager in the genus Habia.

 Taxonomy and systematics

 The crested ant tanager was originally placed in family Thraupidae, the "true" tanagers.
 In the early 2000s, DNA analysis revealed that all the members of Habia were more closely related to the cardinals, so they were moved to family Cardinalidae.
 The crested ant tanager is monotypic.

 Description

 The crested ant tanager is approximately 19 cm long.
 The male's head is dusky red with a prominent scarlet crest.
 The rest of the upper parts fade from red on the shoulders through dark crimson to brownish red at the rump.
-The throat and chest are bright red and the rest of the undeparts gray, some with a red tinge.
+The throat and chest are bright red and the rest of the underparts gray, some with a red tinge.
 The female is similar though duller and with less gray, and its crest is smaller.
 The immature does not have a crest; it is reddish brown above and cinnamon below.